Miscellaneous Provisions: Linked leases: Overview

 In the case of leases, the tax treatment differs depending on whether they are linked by way of a single scheme or arrangement or as a series of leases (‘successive’ linked leases).
 The different treatments and applications are outlined below, with further details and examples at SDLTM17045 and SDLTM17055 respectively.

 A series of leases will often exist between the same parties, for example where a short lease is renewed between the same tenant and landlord.
 A renewal lease will be treated as linked with the original lease if, for example, the rent was fixed under the terms of the original lease or is stated to be the same as that payable under the original lease.

-* expired naturally * contained no right or compulsion of either party to renew and/ or * was renewed following entirely new negotiations, as would apply to a new tenant.
+- was renewed following entirely new negotiations, as would apply to a new tenant.